plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-62.md

 Native namespaces exist since Python 3.3.
 Because Plone started in the days of Python 2, it has always used `pkg_resources`.
 `pkg_resources` is part of the `setuptools` package.
-This part is deprecated: it's scheduled to be removed around the end of 2025, in `setuptools` 81.
+This part is deprecated.
+It's scheduled to be removed around the end of 2025, in `setuptools` 81.
 This means Plone needs to move to native namespaces.

 In general, this move shouldn't cause problems for integrators.